polterguy/phosphorusfive/plugins/p5.web/README.md

 These events takes (optionally) the "root widget from where to start your search", and require you to parametrize them with children nodes, having at least a name, and optionally a value.
-The name of the node, is some attribute that must exist on your widget, for it be returned as a "match".
-The value, is an optionally "value" for that attribute, which the widget must either have an exact match of (*[p5.web.widgets.find]*), or "contain" (for the *[p5.web.widgets.find-like]* event).
+The name of the node, is some attribute that must exist on your widget, for it be returned as a match.
+The value of the attribute to look for, is an optionally value for that attribute, which the widget must either have an exact match of (*[p5.web.widgets.find]*), or contain (for the *[p5.web.widgets.find-like]* event).

 Let's see an example.

 ```
-p5.web.widgets.create-container:foo
+create-widget:foo
   parent:content
   position:0
   widgets